zkoss/keikai-blog/blog/_posts/2019-01-11-workflow-app.markdown

 ## Handling User Events
 Respond to user actions is what UI should do as well.
-Keikai supports to listen to events triggered by user actions and implement your application logic in an event listener.
+Keikai supports listening to events triggered by user actions and implementing your application logic in an event listener.

 ```java
 spreadsheet.addEventListener(Events.ON_CELL_CLICK, rangeEvent -> {